Man seriously injured, woman and 2 kids hospitalized after ice hits truck in Burlington

 “It shattered the windshield and it actually broke the windshield,” Burlington Fire Chief Michael Patterson said.
 “There were large chunks of ice inside the passenger compartment of the vehicle.”

 The man was taken by ambulance to Mass.
-General Hospital in Boston where he remains for treatment of non-life-threatening facial injuries.
+General Hospital in Boston, where he is still receiving treatment for non-life-threatening facial injuries.
 The woman was taken to the same hospital to be treated for minor injuries.

 “He was very lucky that they were non-life-threatening injuries,” Patterson said.
 “This certainly could have been a lot worse than it was.”